EldariaDevelopment/Obsidian-Notes/IMF Advanced Index/IMF About.md

 # About IMF
 The goal of IMF is to enhance your experience of working with your digital library.
-It provides flexibility, longevity, and a bevy of other [[Benefits of IMF|Benefits]].
+It provides flexibility, longevity, and a bevy of other [[remote-github/IMF Advanced Index/Benefits of IMF|Benefits]].

 If you'd got any value out of this or would like contribute to this project, please reach out on discord at `nickmilo#6327` or email `nickmilo@protonmail.com`.